snowplow/snowplowanalytics.com/_posts/2019-02-12-entity-resolution-with-graphs/index.md

 ### A note on input sources and storage

-If you are using Snowplow, the source data might be coming from your data warehouse in Redshift, BigQuery or Snowflake; or else (for real-time pipelines), it might be coming from the enriched events Kinesis stream or PubSub topic.
+If you are using Snowplow, the source data might be coming from your data warehouse in Redshift, BigQuery, or Snowflake; or else (for real-time pipelines), it might be coming from the enriched events Kinesis stream or Pub/Sub topic.

 In the examples above, we've assumed using Neo4j for storing the entities graph, but of course any graph database will do.